microsoft/satcheljs/book/best-practices/action-creators.md

   ![Decoupling components via an action creator](decoupled-components.png)

-* **If only one mutator or orchestrator subscribes to an action creator, consider using a `mutatorAction` or `orchestratorAction`.**
+* **If only one mutator subscribes to an action creator, consider using a `mutatorAction`.**

-  For simple cases these convenience APIs can cut down on a lot of boilerplate code.
+  For simple cases this convenience API can cut down on a lot of boilerplate code.